Applications of artificial intelligence

-Artificial intelligence is the capability of computational systems to perform tasks typically associated with human intelligence, such as learning, reasoning, problem-solving, perception, and decision-making.
-Artificial intelligence has been used in applications throughout industry and academia.
-Within the field of Artificial Intelligence, there are multiple subfields.
-The subfield of Machine learning has been used for various scientific and commercial purposes including language translation, image recognition, decision-making, credit scoring, and e-commerce.
-In recent years, there have been massive advancements in the field of generative artificial intelligence, which uses generative models to produce text, images, videos or other forms of data.
-This article describes applications of AI in different sectors.
+Artificial intelligence (AI) and its subfields have been used in applications throughout industry and academia.
+Machine learning has been used for various scientific and commercial purposes, including language translation, image recognition, decision-making, credit scoring, and e-commerce.
+Since the 2020s, massive advancements have been made in the field of generative AI (GenAI) as a result of the 2017 inception of Transformer Model architecture.
+GenAI has the ability to create text, images, voice, music, videos, and other forms of data from chat-based prompting.

 Agriculture

 In agriculture, AI has been proposed as a way for farmers to identify areas that need irrigation, fertilization, or pesticide treatments to increase yields, thereby improving efficiency.
 AI has been used to attempt to classify livestock pig call emotions, automate greenhouses, detect diseases and pests, and optimize irrigation.

+Architecture and design

+AI in architecture is the use of AI in automation, design, and planning in the architectural process or in assisting human skills in the field of architecture.

+AI has been used by some architects for design, and has been proposed as a way to automate planning and routine tasks in the field.